-- the front door must be identifiable from the street and have direct street connection and access; - it is recommended that simple forms are used that follow the local architectural traditional style of cottages, villas, or barns.
+- the front door must be identifiable from the street and have a direct footpath connection and access to the street; - simple forms are used that follow the local architectural traditional style of cottages, villas, or barns.
 As such, pavilions forms are encouraged to be the dominant building with the garage visually less prominent; - front façade fenestration to encourage habitable rooms which includes kitchen, living and dining rooms to face the street.
-Bathrooms fronting the street is not prohibited. - letter boxes must be incorporated in the front boundary treatment and located adjacent to direct footpath access between building and street; and - colours and materiality must comply with the lists specified in 3.2 and 3.3.
+Bathrooms fronting the street is generally prohibited.
+A bathroom fronting the street on a corner lot is at the discretion of the Developer. - letter boxes must be incorporated in the front boundary treatment and located adjacent to direct footpath access between building and street; and - colours and materiality must comply with the lists specified in 3.2 and 3.3.